-If we fail to compete effectively with academic institutions and other biopharmaceutical companies that develop similar or alternatives to cellular immunotherapy product candidates, our business will be materially adversely affected.\
+If we fail to compete effectively with academic institutions and other biopharmaceutical companies that develop similar or alternatives to cellular immunotherapy product candidates, our business will be materially adversely affected.

 The development and commercialization of new cellular immunotherapy products is highly competitive.
 We face competition from existing and future competitors with respect to each of our product candidates currently in development, and will face competition with respect to other product candidates that we may seek to develop or commercialize in the future.
 For example, the autologous cell therapies Kymriah®, Yescarta®, Tecartus® and Breyanzi®, which have been commercially approved, are direct competitors to our product candidate NKX019.
-In addition, other competitors, including biopharmaceutical companies, have clinical-stage or earlier stage allogeneic programs, cell therapy product candidates for hematologic malignancies and/or autoimmune diseases, and a number of other companies are seeking to harness NK biology through engagers that seek to direct a patient's own NK cells to the site of a tumor or are investigating other types of immune cells.
-Other biopharmaceutical companies are developing bi-specific antibodies, which are also direct competitors to NKX019.
+In addition, other competitors, including biopharmaceutical companies, have clinical-stage or earlier stage cell therapy product candidates for hematologic malignancies and/or autoimmune diseases, and a number of other companies are seeking to harness NK biology through engagers that seek to direct a patient's own NK cells to the site of a tumor or are investigating other types of immune cells.
+Other biopharmaceutical companies are developing bi-specific antibodies, which are also direct competitors to NKX019 for hematologic malignancies.
 Numerous academic institutions are also conducting preclinical and clinical research in these areas, as well as with other white blood cell types including NKT cells and gamma-delta T cells.
 It is also possible that new competitors, including those developing similar product candidates or alternatives to cellular immunotherapy product candidates, may emerge and acquire significant market share.
 Such competitors may have an advantage over us due to their greater size, resources or institutional experience, or may develop product candidates that are safer, more effective, more widely accepted, more cost-effective or enable higher patient quality of life than ours.
 More established biopharmaceutical companies may also develop and commercialize their product candidates at a faster rate, which could render our product candidates obsolete or non-competitive before they are fully developed or commercialized.
 If we are not able to compete effectively against our existing and potential competitors, our business, financial condition, results of operations and growth prospects may be materially adversely affected.

-We will need to increase the size of our organization, and we may experience difficulties in managing growth.\
+We will need to increase the size of our organization, and we may experience difficulties in managing growth.

-As of June 30, 2023 September 30, 2023, we had 169 167 full-time employees.
-We will need In October 2023, we announced a reduction in headcount of 18 positions, as well as a cap on future headcount growth.
+As of September 30, 2023 March 31, 2024, we had 167 150 full-time employees.
+In October 2023, we announced a reduction in headcount of 18 positions, as well as a cap on future headcount growth.
 As part of these measures we also reallocated existing headcount among our functions.
-Our operation may require us to continue to expand our managerial, operational, clinical, quality, human resources, legal, manufacturing, supply chain, finance, commercial and other resources in order to manage our operations and clinical trials, continue our development activities and eventually commercialize our product candidates.
+Our However, in the future, our operation may require us to continue to expand our managerial, operational, clinical, quality, human resources, legal, manufacturing, supply chain, finance, commercial and and/or other resources in order to manage our clinical trials, continue our development activities and eventually commercialize our product candidates.
 Our management and personnel, systems and facilities currently in place may not be adequate to support this future growth.
+In addition, competition for qualified personnel needed to support this future growth is intense and it may be difficult for us to attract and retain quality personnel generally, and as a result of any impact the reduction in force may have on potential employees' perception of our company and culture.
 Our need to effectively execute our growth strategy requires that we: